 - 2 tablespoons garlic paste

 - 2 medium leeks, whites only, julienned to 1-inch long

 - ½ pound young carrots, cut to 1-inch chunks

 - 2 tablespoons fresh rosemary, minced

-Heat olive oil in a stockpot over medium-high flame.
-Carefully add cubed lamb to hot oil and cook for 5-6 minutes; stir occasionally to brown meat evenly.
+Heat olive oil in a stockpot over medium-high heat.
+Carefully add cubed lamb to hot oil and cook for 5–6 minutes, stirring occasionally to brown meat evenly.
 After meat has browned, add garlic paste and leeks and cook an additional 2–3 minutes.
 Pour in beef stock, reduce heat to simmer, cover and cook for 1 hour.

 Techniques used in this recipe: